awgrover/arduino-2-xod/README.md

        "version" : "1.1.7"
     }

+Deduce license?

 ## Libary Class = Node w/State and Bus

 Most libraries are built around a c++ class.
-XOD now has "state" for the c++ nodes, and "bus" nodes.
+XOD now has "state" for the c++ nodes; and "bus" nodes.
 This maps better to the class/instance pattern of typical Arduino IDE libraries.

 ### Parsing

 LLVM/Clang has c++ parser that is [externally accessible](http://clang.llvm.org/docs/IntroductionToTheClangAST.html), that should give us the ability to pick out the class, constructors, and public methods of an Arduino IDE library.
 The clang AST interface has [issues](https://foonathan.net/blog/2017/04/20/cppast.html).
 Maybe use [python cmonster](https://github.com/axw/cmonster), or [cppast](https://foonathan.net/blog/2017/04/20/cppast.html).

+Getting the full AST is problematic.
+However, several language bindings to the "index" ast are available, and that seems sufficient for this proof.
+Being able to parse the actual .cpp code would allow detecting delay(), Serial.x, etc.

 - For each constructor:
 - [ ] Turn the main class into a patch $classname (+ '2' for 2nd etc.)